Porgramming-Hero-web-course/batch-4-assignment-1-SadatRiyad/Solutions/src/Blog_1.md

 <!-- Blog_1 : The significance of union and intersection types in Typescript.-->

-# The Power of Union and Intersection Types in TypeScript
+# The significance of Union and Intersection Types in TypeScript

 TypeScript, a superset of JavaScript, is highly valued for its static typing and the way it adds type safety to your code.
 Among its most compelling features are **union** and **intersection types**, which enable developers to write code that is both more expressive and robust.
 In this post, we’ll dive into what these types are, how they work, and why they are essential for modern TypeScript development.